HTTP-RPC/Kilo/README.md

 `URL` arguments represent binary content provided by the caller and can only be used with `POST` requests submitted using the "multipart/form-data" encoding.
 List arguments may be used with any request type, but list elements must be a supported simple type; e.g. `List<Double>`.

-Omitting the value of a primitive parameter produces an argument value of 0 for that parameter.
+Omitting the value of a primitive parameter results in an argument value of 0 for that parameter.
 Omitting the value of a simple reference type produces a null argument value for that parameter.
 Omitting all values for a list parameter produces an empty list argument for the parameter.

+#### Return Values
-Methods may return any of the following types, `void`, or `java.lang.Void`:
+Methods may return any of the following types:

 * `byte`/`java.lang.Byte`
 * `short`/`java.lang.Short`